hclivess/BismuthProjects/autogame/about.md

 which are used as match seeds.**

 Progress in the world is linear, block by block and transaction by transaction.
 Each transaction generates a random game step hash.
+The game then cycles through the hashes, looking for patterns.
+Certain patterns trigger events.
 Each game ultimately ends in player's death.
 **The player who survives the longest takes the top spot in the highscores table.**

 ## Participation: